 William Inmon, one of the precursors of the data warehouse concept, points out that data warehouses are characterized by four fundamental conditions:

-• Oriented to a single subject or a particular functional area.
-For example, it is oriented to company sales.
+- Oriented to a single subject or a particular functional area.
+For example, it is designed to make the sales analytics better.

 A well-designed data warehouse is high-performance and responsive to queries.
 It also provides flexibility so that business analysts (or any other end user of the data warehouse) can query from different points of view.
 Users can alternate between a high-level overview and deep queries at the greatest level of detail as they wish.